Subdomains in Benchmark Email

 Frequently Asked Questions

-What type of records does Benchark Email use to verify the subdomains?
+What types of DNS records does Benchark Email use to verify subdomains?

 How does using a subdomain protect my main domain?